gtr/ivy/notes/syntax.md

 `None`.
 You probably noticed that whenever we define a statement or an anonymous function, the Ivy REPL returned `None`.

-This means that for functions and if expressions, you can also include a stateme
+This means that for functions and if expressions, you can also include a statement as an expression.

-## Features
-Now that we have the basic syntax down for ivy, let's take a look at a few example programs